-VNFIndicator Type Definitions are Intended to be The Same
+A.1.2 VNFIndicator Type Definitions are Intended to be The Same

 This scenario can be supported by splitting out the VNFIndicator interface type definition into its own TOSCA service template file—e.g. indicator.yaml—and then importing that indicator.yaml file into both vnf1.yaml and vnf2.yaml.
 Again, there are two scenarios to consider:

-indicator.yaml in shared repo
+A.1.2.1 indicator.yaml in shared repo

 As long as vnf1.yaml and vnf2.yaml can retrieve indicator.yaml from the same CSAR file or from the same repository, a TOSCA parser can determine that the imported indicator.yaml files are the same file, and the definitions in the indicator.yaml file need to be processed only once.